If you want to increase your number of customer conversions, there’s a really simple trick that you may be overlooking: your sign-up page.

 - Social sign-up – Many companies are including a one-click option that links your sign-up page to their social media (typically Facebook, Google, LinkedIn, and Twitter) that will link their social accounts to your data fields and sign them up automatically.
 If you do this, be sure to also include e-mail only sign up option as well.

-Giving your sign-up process a makeover is a seemingly simple, small thing to do - but the payoff is huge.
-We've compiled a few other tips that seem small but have huge payoffs.
+Giving your sign-up process a makeover is a seemingly simple, small thing to do – but the payoff is enormous.
+We’ve compiled a few other tips that seem small but have huge payoffs.

 More marketing hacks

-- Wording matters - How you frame things makes a huge impact on how your leads perceive the process.
-For example, adding words such as "All you have to do is enter your email address.
-It's that easy," frames the experience in a positive way and makes your customers more accepting to give out their information.
+- Wording matters – How you frame things makes a significant impact on how your leads perceive the process.
+For example, adding words such as “All you have to do is enter your email address.
+It’s that easy,” frames the experience positively and makes your customers more accepting to give out their information.